 4 Tips for Beginners

 Oil: Choose coconut oil.
 Although sesame and sunflower oil may be used, coconut oil has an ingredient, lauric acid, which the others lack.
 Lauric acid is known for helping the body fight harmful bacteria.
-There is also some new studies that argue coconuimagest oil can help fight against cavities.
+There is also some new studies that argue coconut oil can help fight against cavities.

 Swishing: Be sure that you are gently sucking and pushing and swishing.
 Do not work too aggressively and cause your jaw to ache.
 This is unnecessary work and can be harmful over time to your temporomandibular joint (TMJ).